ghc-proposals/ghc-proposals/README.rst

    * drop a short mail to the mailing list informing the committee that discussion has started.

--  Discussion among the committee ensues on the discussion thread.
+-  Discussion among the committee ensues, in two places

+   * *Technical discussion* takes place on the discussion thread, where others may continue contribute.

+   * *Evaluative discussion", about whether to accept, reject, or return the proposal for revision, takes place on the committee's email list, which others can read but not post to.

-   Silence is understood as agreement with the shepherd's recommendation.
+   Silence is typically understood as agreement with the shepherd's recommendation.
    Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons retaining veto power.

+   This phase should conclude within a month.

+-  For acceptance, a proposal must have at least *some* enthusiastic support from member(s) of the committee.
+The committee, fallible though its members may be, is the guardian of the language.
+If all of them are luke-warm about a change, there is a presumption that it should be rejected, or at least "parked".
+   (See "evidence of utility" above, under "What a proposal should look like".)

+-  A typical situation is that the committee, now that they have been asked to review the proposal in detail, unearths some substantive technical issues.
+   This is absolutely fine -- it is what the review process is *for*!

+   If the technical debate is not rapidly resolved, the shepherd should return the proposal for revision.
+Further technical discussion can then take place, the author can incorporate tha conclusions in the proposal itself, and re-submit it.
+Returning a proposal for revision is not a negative judgement; on the contrary it might connote "we absolutely love this proposal but we want it to be clear on these points".

+   In fact, this should happen if *any* substantive technical debate takes place.
+The goal of the commitee review is to say yes/no to a proposal *as it stands*.
+If new issues come up, they should be resolved, incorporated in the proposal, and the revised proposal should then be re-submitted for timely yes/no decision.
+In this way, *no propoosal should languish in the committee review stage for long*, and every proposal can be accepted as-is, rather than suject to a raft of ill-specified futher modifications.

 -  The decision is announced, by the shepherd or the secretary, on the Github thread and the mailing list.

+   Notwithstanding the return/resubmit cycle described above, it may be that the shepherd accepts a proposal subject to some specified minor changes to the proposal text.
+In that case the author should carry them out.

-   The secretary tags the pull request accordingly, and either merges or closes it.
+   The secretary then tags the pull request accordingly, and either merges or closes it.
 In particular

    *  **If we say no:**
       The pull request will be closed and labeled